snawaz/snawaz.github.com/_posts/2012-09-02-review-of-casablanca.markdown

 ###Introduction

-[Casablanca][casa] is a codename for the cloud-based client-server communication SDK being developed by Microsoft.
+[Casablanca][casablanca] is a codename for the cloud-based client-server communication SDK developed by Microsoft.
 It is currently in beta phase which I downloaded just to play around with.
 Before anything else, I first started looking at the class templates and other header files.
 That is something I often do - reading code written by others.
-Anyway, soon I felt like commenting on the implementation of few classes and functions.
+Anyway, soon I felt like commenting on the implementation of few classes and functions, especially the template code.
 So I thought why not write a blog so that others (maybe the ones who wrote the code) could also review my review?
 Sounds like a good idea.

 Obviously, it isn't possible to comment on the overall design of the SDK, as I don't have access to the full code-base and the design documentation.
 However, it is certainly possible to comment on some pieces, the small yet important pieces of the code which comes with the SDK.
 In this blog, I've attempted to list few ideas which can help improving the code in many ways.

 ###Enforcing type-constraint

-**Why do we need type-constraint? ** Every bug has its life.
+**Why do we need type-constraint? ** Well, because every bug has its life.
 There are bugs with shorter lifespan because the programmer can find them easily; such bugs get fixed in the developement phase itself.
-They're others with a bit longer lifespan which get fixed after there are discovered in the testing phase and reported as bugs to be fixed by developers.
-However, there are others with longest lifespan, discovered in production phase, or worst after the product is released!
+There are others with a bit longer lifespan which get fixed after they are discovered in the testing phase and reported as bugs to be fixed by the developers.
+However, there are others with *longest* lifespan, discovered in production phase, or *worst* after the product is released!

-Therefore, the shorter the lifespan of bugs, the better is the situation, as it not only avoids lots of headache, it also increases the efficiency of developers and testers.
+Therefore, the shorter the lifespan of bugs, the better is the situation, as it not only avoids lots of headache, it also increases the efficiency of developers and testers, and the quality of the product.
 So type-constraint lets compiler find error in your code at *compile-time* itself, making the lifespan of bugs *shortest*, because they get fixed immediately.
 Enforcing type-constraint in template code is one way to [program defensively][defensive-programming].
-Moreover, it is a *best* documentation in itself, as the template code *itself* speaks what type(s) it will acccept as type argument(s).
+Moreover, it is a *best* documentation in itself, as the template code *itself* speaks what type(s) it will acccept as type argument(s)!

 So here is a class which has a member function template which is to be instantiated with ***only*** derived class type(s), **but no such type-constraint is enforced on its implementation**:
 {% highlight cpp %}